artemis-platform/artemis_platform/DEVELOPMENT.md

-# Development with Atlas
+# Development with Artemis

-Atlas can be used to jump-start a new web application.
+Artemis can be used to jump-start a new web application.

 ## Common Setup

-Atlas supports both local and containerized development.
+Artemis supports both local and containerized development.
 Regardless of which is used, the following common setup steps should be followed.

 ### Code Repository